 d.
 Influencer Email- This email is linked to my blog, YouTube, and Instagram and houses all my correspondence that I have with any of my lovely followers as well as any questions through the website itself. email@example.com

 It's also the place where I correspond with my agents, brands, and companies, coordinates giveaways, work with 1:1 clients, schedule podcast guests, and more.
 The folders are constantly growing and changing- so thank you for that!

 3. Past Brands

 THIS RIGHT HERE IS THE LIFE CHANGING NEWS

-All of my google emails are linked in my google email account on my phone and notifications are enabled.
-These emails are what I find incredibly important, need to responded to or taken care of, and needs to stay organized.
+All of my Google emails are linked to my Google email account on my phone, and notifications are enabled.
+These emails are what I find incredibly important, need to be responded to or taken care of, and need to stay organized.

-Because I have one place with all my "junk emails" I just use it as an archive and simply search when I'm looking for something.
+Because I have one place with all my "junk emails," I just use it as an archive and simply search when I'm looking for something.
 A receipt from DSW?
 A coupon code for BuyBuy Baby?
-Search it in and you'll find exactly what you are looking for.
+Search it and you'll find exactly what you are looking for.

 Alright, Alright- I get how you use emails and folders to organize but right now my inbox has 40,000 emails.. what do I do?